SOTAlign: Semi-Supervised Alignment of Unimodal Vision and Language Models via Optimal Transport: Linear Alignment Model

 \mypar{Procrustes Alignment.} In the Orthogonal Procrustes problem, one tries to align two point clouds by looking for the orthogonal transformation that minimizes the RMSE \cite{schonemann1966generalized}.
 We slightly adapt its formulation to our setting by looking for two orthogonal transformations that map the pairs $(A,B)$ to a shared space.
 Formally,

 This formulation assumes that the data is first centered and normalized which is omitted here for the sake of simplicity.

-\mypar{Canonical Correlation Analysis.} In statistics, CCA is used to find a space in which two random variable are maximally correlated which each others \cite{mardia2024multivariate}.
-Transposing to our setting, the two random variables are the text and image embeddings and CCA writes as
+\mypar{Canonical Correlation Analysis.} In statistics, CCA is used to find a space in which two random variable are maximally correlated with each other \cite{mardia2024multivariate}.
+Adapted to our setting, the two random variables are the text and image embeddings and CCA writes as

 The main difference from Procrustes is that the orthogonality constraint is applied to the shared space directions instead of the transformation itself.
 The solutions to Equation \eqref{eq:procruste} and \eqref{eq:CCA} are provided in Appendix \ref{appendix:linear_alignement_models}.